edubart/nelua-lang/docs/pages/overview.md

 ## Memory management

 By default Nelua uses a garbage collector to allocate and deallocate memory on its own.
-However it can be disabled with the pragma `nogc` via the command line using `-P nogc` or in the sources:
+However, it can be disabled with the pragma `nogc` via the command line using `-P nogc` or in the sources:

 ```nelua